-WARNING: Loading cargo or passengers without holding onto the RadWagon can cause the bike to tip, leading to damage or serious injury.
-The kickstand is designed to hold up an unoccupied, unloaded bike on a hard, flat, stable surface, not to support the weight of the rider, passengers, or cargo.
-Always hold onto your RadWagon when loading or unloading cargo or passengers.
+WARNING: Loading cargo without holding onto the RadMission can cause the bike to tip, leading to damage or serious injury.
+The optional kickstand is designed to hold up an unoccupied, unloaded bike on a hard, flat, stable surface, not to support the weight of a rider or cargo.
+Always hold onto the bike when loading or unloading cargo.

-WARNING: Failure to ensure that cargo or passengers can't interfere with the rider's control of the bike can lead to serious injury or death.
-The rider is always responsible for securing loads, loose straps, and assessing passenger's ability to ride safely.
-Please see "Carrying children" on the next page for more information.
+WARNING: Failure to ensure that cargo can't interfere with the rider's control of the bike can lead to serious injury or death.
+The rider is always responsible for securing loads, loose straps, and other items.